Employment law

 A voluntary redundancy package will normally be enhanced terms which are better than the statutory redundancy payments that employers are required by law to pay.

-When these packages are offered some employees might then decide to “volunteer” and take “voluntary redundancy”.
+When these packages are offered, some employees might then decide to “volunteer” and take “voluntary redundancy”.

-What can I expect during the redundancy process?
+What is the redundancy process?

 There aren’t explicit rules on how an employer should conduct a redundancy procedure, but if an employer is following a fair process, you can normally expect: